Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-Estimated insurance prices for a Mini Cooper are $1,220 every 12 months with full coverage.
-Comprehensive costs an estimated $250, collision costs $450, and liability is $384.
-Liability-only coverage costs around $432 a year, with high-risk coverage costing around $2,640.
-Teen drivers pay the most at $4,582 a year or more.
+Average auto insurance rates for a Mini Cooper are $1,220 annually for full coverage.
+Comprehensive insurance costs an estimated $250, collision insurance costs $450, and liability is estimated at $384.
+A policy with just liability insurance costs approximately $432 a year, and coverage for high-risk drivers costs $2,640 or more.
+Teen drivers receive the highest rates at up to $4,582 a year.

 Average premium for full coverage: $1,220

-Choosing to live in a large city can have significant affects on car insurance rates.
-More rural locations are statistically proven to have more infrequent collision claims than larger metro areas.
+Living in a larger city can have significant affects on insurance rates.
+More rural locations tend to have fewer accident claims than larger metro areas.
+The example below illustrates the difference between rural and urban areas on insurance prices.

-These rate differences demonstrate why anyone shopping for car insurance should compare rates quotes for a targeted area and their own driving history, instead of using price averages.
+These examples show why everyone should get quotes for a targeted area and their own personal driving habits, instead of using price averages.

 Use the form below to get customized rates for your location.